Daemon-Solutions/tf-aws-asg-ebs-persist/README.md

 This is based on the morea module.

 ```
--This can create multiple volume attatchments
+- This can create multiple EBS volume attatchments
--If the volumes do not exist, it will create them.
+- If the volumes do not exist, it will create them.
 (E.g. on ASG creation)
--Volume reszing does work for existing volumes.
+- Volume reszing does work for existing volumes.
 Snapshot the existing volumes beforehand (as we are limited to 5  mins for a lambda operation)
--An s3 bucket to store the lambda function is created.
+- An s3 bucket to store the lambda function is created.
+- To deal with the ASG not sending an notificaiton to the SNS topic on first creation, there is a local-exec command run by terraform to send a TEST_NOTIFICTION, which triggers the lamba function to audit the ASG members and attatch volumes.

 ```